alinebiath/robot-framework-teste-api-fakerest/README.md

 Some advantages of the Robot Framework are the possibility to create tests for any plataform and the use of the several availables libraries to produce  tests to any kind applications.

-In this project I'm automating basic tests to access a API sever, executing the main request as GET, POST, PUT and DELETE.
+In this project I'm automating basic tests to access a API sever, executing the main requests as GET, POST, PUT and DELETE.
 For this, I used RequestsLibrary and Collections library to access and read responses from API REST server.